 Our flock is grass fed, managed by intensive grazing with high tensile woven wire serving as perimeter and solar powered electric fencing to subdivide for rotation.
 The pasture is being improved by lime and manure application and frost seeding.
 Careful soil testing avoids any over application of nitrogen, protecting water quality.
 For parasite management, the flock is rotated every two to three days.
 We purchase hay for winter forage which is funded through our agtourism events.
 A portable 500 gallon water tank on a wagon is the system used for watering.

 The flock is consistent in heavy muscling, early maturity, easy keeping, low maintenance, feed efficient, and natural out of season lambing.
-National Sheep Improvement Program (NSIP) genetic and performance tracking is one of tools we use for reliable genetic evaluation to lift our productivity.
+National Sheep Improvement Program (NSIP) genetic and performance tracking is one of tools we have for reliable genetic evaluation to lift our productivity.

 The Spicy Lamb Farm